 Guidelines for preparation of the draft CPM Report

-1 Executive summary for each WRC agenda item
+A2.1 Executive summary for each WRC topic

-In accordance with § 2.6 of Annex 1 to this Resolution, an executive summary for each WRC agenda item has to be included in the final draft CPM texts.
-If a Chapter Rapporteur has been appointed, that person may assist in the preparation of the executive summary.
+A2.1.1 In accordance with § 1.2.7 of Annex 1 to this Resolution, an executive summary for each WRC topic has to be included in the final draft CPM text.
+Chapter Rapporteur may assist in the preparation of the executive summary.

-In particular, for each WRC agenda item, the executive summary should describe briefly the purpose of the agenda item, summarize the results of the studies carried out and, most importantly, provide a brief description of the method(s) identified that may satisfy the agenda item.
+A2.1.2 In particular, for each WRC topic, the executive summary should describe briefly the purpose of the topic, summarize the results of the studies carried out and, most importantly, provide a brief description of the method(s) identified that may satisfy the topic.
 The executive summary should be limited to no more than half a page of text.

-2 Background sections
+A2.2 Background sections

-The purpose of a background section is to provide general information in a concise manner, in order to describe the rationale of the agenda items (or issue(s)), and should be limited to no more than half a page of text.
+A2.2.1 The purpose of a background section is to provide general information in a concise manner, in order to describe the rationale of the topic, and should be limited to no more than half a page of text.

-3 Page limit and format for draft CPM texts
+A2.3 Page limit and format for draft CPM texts

-The responsible groups should prepare draft CPM texts in the agreed format and structure as decided by the first session of CPM.
+A2.3.1 The responsible groups should prepare draft CPM texts in the agreed format and structure as decided by the first session of the CPM.

-All necessary texts should not exceed a page limit of 10 pages per agenda item or issue.
+A2.3.2 All necessary texts should not exceed a page limit of 10 pages per agenda item or issue.